On Vassiliev Invariants of Virtual Knots

-Note that by choosing $P_v=P$, we are essentially just replacing all virtual crossings by flat crossings.
-In this case it is known that the Reshetikhin-Turaev construction retrieves the Lie algebra weight systems from Definition \ref{def:knot_LAWS} \cite{ohtsuki2002quantum}.
-In general, different choices of $P_v$ can be used to obtain more general Lie algebra weight systems of rotational virtual knots, that may have more distinguishing power than those we consider here.
-For our purposes, however, it will suffice to work with $P_v=P$.
+In general, different choices of $P_v$ may be used to obtain more general Lie algebra weight systems of rotational virtual knots, that may have more distinguishing power than those we consider here.
+For such a choice of $P_v$ one only needs to verify that the result of Definition \ref{def:RT_laws} is invariant under the flat virtual Reidemeister moves and satisfies $CD$.

-In summary, assigning the trivial permutations to virtual crossings gives rise to the following commutative diagram:

-where $F_v$ is the `forgetful' map that neglects virtual structure, and $RT$ is the Reshetikhin-Turaev construction of $W_{\mathfrak{g},V}$.
-As a result, our two descriptions for rotational virtual Lie algebra weight systems of rotational virtual knots agree, just like they do for classical knots.